Monarch Butterfly Garden

 11. 1-2 months after your seedlings have sprouted next spring, pinch off extra plants (or consider transplanting) to achieve ideal spacing for your specific milkweed.
 The Ascelpias viridis (spider milkweed) plants will be spaced 1.5 to 2 feet apart.

-If you miss the window of opportunity for fall planting, winter sowing milkweed seeds is also an option.
+If you miss the window of opportunity for fall planting, winter sowing milkweed seeds and spring sowing are also options.

 Hi Tony, I planted a ton of milkweed seeds this past fall all over my 1 acre back yard.
 A lot of it.
 I used your technique above (along with several pods which I simply let fly wherever they wanted).
 But NONE of them have germinated or grown!
 The only plants are the ones that established themselves last year (3 or so).
 I am stumped.
 It’s currently May 21 — is it just too early, or is milkweed really this hard to grow?!
 Appreciate any thoughts you might have.